 Hardy Water Lilies

 Hardy water lilies grow in temperate regions, including throughout North America.
-They tend to have smaller foliage and their flowers float on top of the water.
-There is no real water temperature requirement for hardy water lilies, other than they water cannot freeze solid.
+They tend to have smaller foliage, and their flowers float on top of the water.
+There is no real water temperature requirement for hardy water lilies, other than that the water cannot freeze solid.
 Hardy water lilies don't boast the same extravagant blossom colors as tropical water lilies, and in many species, the flowers gradually change colors over the few days they are open.

 Growing Water Lilies Indoors

 It would be wonderful to have a bowl of water lilies somewhere in the house with a single flower or cluster of flowers rising above the water.
 Unfortunately, this will be much easier said than done.
 Most water lilies, and especially the tropical species, require a fairly large growing area.
 Although estimates vary depending on the species, it's a safe bet that each plant needs about 36 square feet of water surface area to thrive over the long-term.
 In practical terms, this means a 6' by 6' body of water (like a small pond).
 This is not a practical option for the typical residential home.